qualityshepherd/brine/posts/southern_coast.md

 Among its treasures was a **Sylph Ring**—a pewter band marked with the fae rune for air that summons gentle winds.
 Carved on a board just above the waterline is "Pesh was here" [#1405].

 **1601: The Bone-Wind Chimes:** Animal bones hang from dead trees, creating a haunting melody.
 The song tells the tale of the Battle of Mistwood.
-Disturb their precise arrangement, and the melody is lost—unsettling the fallen dead.
+Disturb their precise arrangement, and the melody is lost, unsettling the fallen dead.

 **1602 Mammoth Maw** A hillside splits open, revealing an enormous mammoth half-buried in swamp mud.
 Its gnarled tusks rise like fallen trees, fur matted and thick with decay.
 The ground shifts subtly beneath its massive form, as though the creature only slumbers.
 The marsh hums with an ancient presence—the air growing dense, sweet with rot and forgotten blood.
 Some say it died in battle, others that the land itself caught it.
 Approach, and feel the creature's strange, silent pull.